updated Fall 2016

 Festivals offer an opportunity to taste and buy the year’s olive oil and compare producers side by side, though don’t expect a technical tasting unless that’s a special activity offered (usually at a specific time).
 These events are often held in town squares and usually free to attend.

-I’ve looked for recurring annual olive oil events and come up with the following list, with the 2015 dates.
+I’ve looked for recurring annual olive oil events and come up with the following list:

 - My friend Gloria’s town of Civitella Marittima (in Maremma) has the funniest named oil festival ever: la festa del buco unto.
 This name literally means “greasy hole” and refers to the rear end.
 See her 2013 blog post about it.

 - The Festa dell’Olio Nuovo in Trequanda (Siena) and nearby towns is one of the most elaborate, and is held the last two weekends in October, with walks in olive groves, oil tasting, aperitivi and other oil-related menus, and more.

 - In the month of November the following towns have olive oil specific festivals (not just harvest or new wine and new oil festivals): Pergine (Valdarno), Vinci, Calenzano (FI), Pomarance (Pisa), Montelaterone (Grosseto), Montemurlo (Prato) – one of the best, Semproniano (Monte Amiata)